Stewart Bell Jr. Archives

 BIBLIOGRAPHY: Obituary of James Sommers, Winchester Star, December 11, 2011, A2.

-Civil War - Battle of Cool Spring, July 18, 1864 (folder includes the following):
+Civil War - Battle of Cool Spring, July 18, 1864 (folder contains the following):

 "The Battle at Cool Spring," 1975, 2 items, 32 leaves, typescript; 5 leaves, typescript (photocopy)